1) Stop treatment that prolongs your life. Instead, receive only treatment that focuses on your comfort and quality of life; or

-If there is a good chance that your illness can be cured or managed, your doctor may advise you to first try available treatments.
+If there is a good chance that your illness can be cured or managed, your doctor may advise you (or your agent) to first try available treatments.
 If these don't work, then you might think about stopping treatment.

 If you stop treatment, you will still receive care that focuses on pain relief, comfort, and the quality of your life.
 This is called hospice or palliative care.

 A decision to stop treatment that keeps you alive doesn't have to be permanent.
 You can always change your mind if your health starts to improve.